LandSandBoat/lsb-wiki/Staff-Conduct.md

 Staff are encouraged to voice any complaints about the Project Lead to the Project Lead.
 However, there is also no mechanism for the removal of the Project Lead.
 If a dispute can not be resolved, and the behavior of the Project Lead is still considered to be inadequate or unacceptable, staff are encouraged to fork the project and select a new Project Lead.

 # 6. Community
 Do not make disparaging comments, even in jest, about servers or other codebases.
 These only upset people who have worked hard on that server or codebase.
 You never know when someone from that server you mocked will want to contribute to us, but we will lose them when they see us insulting them behind their backs.
-Please treat members of other communities like they are one of our own, because they might be one day.
+Please treat members of other communities like they are one of our own, because one day they might be.

 # 7. Representation
 As an official member you represent the project, even when you are interacting with the community "outside" of any sanctioned servers or other communication services we use.
 This includes websites we do not have a presence on. *_You are expected to behave in the same professional manner elsewhere in the community that you would with us._*